ilkerozgen/ilkerozgen/README.md

 ## About Me

 - 🎓 **B.Sc. in Computer Science** (2019–2024) - Bilkent University
-- 💻 Experienced in machine learning, web development, and data-driven applications
+- 💻 Experienced in machine learning, web development, and data science

 ---